-Facebook's Libra is really a 'zuckbuck' says lawmaker
+Facebook's Libra is really a 'Zuck buck' says lawmaker

 Facebook did not provide a statement on Sherman's remarks but did offer clarification that service providers will be responsible for preventing illicit activity, not the association.

-Following the hearing, Marcus thanked the Chairman of the House Financial Services Committee Democratic Rep. Maxine Waters saying in a tweet "We will take the time to get this right."
+Following the hearing, Marcus thanked Maxine Waters, D-Calif., the chair of the House Financial Services Committee, saying in a tweet: "We will take the time to get this right."

 Members of Congress are not the only skeptics.
-Thursday at the G7, U.S. Treasury Secretary Steven Mnuchin reiterated his concern about Libra.
-Earlier this week, he held a press event saying, “I didn’t say I was comfortable with [Facebook] launching a currency … I’m not comfortable today,” Mnuchin told reporters.
+Thursday at the G-7, U.S. Treasury Secretary Steven Mnuchin reiterated his concern about Libra.

+Earlier this week, he held a press event and told reporters, “I didn’t say I was comfortable with [Facebook] launching a currency … I’m not comfortable today”...
 “They … have a lot of work to do before they get us comfortable.”

-JPMorgan CEO Jamie Dimon, on the bank’s earnings, call this week, downplayed its significance.
+JPMorgan Chase CEO Jamie Dimon downplayed its significance on the bank’s earnings call this week.

 “You’re going to be talking about Libra three years from now.
-I wouldn’t spend too much time on it” he said.
-Fed Chair Jerome Powell has also raised a red flag telling lawmakers, "Libra raises many serious concerns regarding privacy, money laundering, consumer protection and financial security.
-These are concerns that should be thoroughly and publicly addressed before proceeding," he said last week.
+I wouldn’t spend too much time on it,” he said.

+Federal Reserve Chair Jerome Powell has also raised a red flag telling lawmakers last week, "Libra raises many serious concerns regarding privacy, money laundering, consumer protection and financial security.
+These are concerns that should be thoroughly and publicly addressed before proceeding."

 President Trump even weighed in on cryptocurrencies, via a tweet, suggesting Facebook would need to establish a banking charter to launch Libra.